INTERVIEW BY MARKO SYRJÄLÄ AND MICKI CURTI

 LIVE PHOTOS BY MARKO SYRJÄLÄ

 Europe, the Swedish hard rock band, formed in Upplands Väsby in 1979.
 The group got a breakthrough in Sweden in 1982 by winning the Swedish Rock Championships.
 The line-up of Joey Tempest, John Norum, John Leven, Mic Michael, and Ian Haugland rose to international fame in 1986 with the album, THE FINAL COUNTDOWN, which sold over 3 million copies in the US alone.
-Norum was later replaced by Kee Marcello, and the new line-up released two more albums, OUT OF THIS WORLD (1988) and PRISONERS IN PARADISE (1991) before the band went on hiatus in 1992.
+Kee Marcello later replaced Norum, and the new line-up released two more albums, OUT OF THIS WORLD (1988) and PRISONERS IN PARADISE (1991), before the band went on hiatus in 1992.
 Europe reunited temporarily for a one-off performance in Stockholm on New Year’s Eve 1999.
-A full reunion was announced in 2003, and since then the band has released six albums, including their latest, WALK THE EARTH (2017).
-Europe is a regular visitor to Finland and in June 2018 they performed at the Tuska Festival in Helsinki.
-There we had a pleasure to sit down with vocalist Joey Tempest and discuss various subjects including the latest album, changes in the band’s musical direction, and future plans.
+A full reunion was announced in 2003; the band has released six albums, including their latest, WALK THE EARTH (2017).
+Europe is a regular visitor to Finland, and in June 2018, they performed at the Tuska Festival in Helsinki.
+We had the pleasure to sit down with vocalist Joey Tempest and discuss various subjects, including the latest album, changes in the band’s musical direction, and future plans.

 WALK THE EARTH

-The latest album, WALK THE EARTH is like every album you have produced.
-It has its own identity, its own personality, and that is one of the great elements of your music making, straight to expressing what you want, not necessarily following a fashion or a certain code of overproducing “catchy tunes “.
-Tell me a bit about what went into the “boil“ of what created WALK THE EARTH?
+The latest album, WALK THE EARTH, is like every album you have produced.
+It has its own identity and personality, and that is one of the great elements of your music-making, straight to expressing what you want, not necessarily following a fashion or a certain code of overproducing “catchy tunes. “ Tell me a bit about what went into the “boil“ of what created WALK THE EARTH?

 Joey Tempest: We just worked fast.
 It usually takes five to six months to do the whole thing.
 We send ideas to each other.
 We don’t plan anything.
 We booked two weeks in the studio.
-And we just try to have fun and do new things without never to repeat ourselves.
-It’s a new band basically.
+And we try to have fun and do new things without ever to repeat ourselves.
+It’s a new band, basically.
 But we like to mix it up when we play live with the old songs.
 But on the record, we’re a new band on the albums.

 As you said, you are a kind of a new band now.
-After the reunion, you released START FROM THE DARK, which was a modern, heavy, and dark album.
-But since then you have musically gone more and more towards the 70s sound and style.
-Every album has gone a step further into that direction.
-Is this kind of music something that you always wanted to do, but it wasn’t possible until now?
+After the reunion, you released START FROM THE DARK, a modern, heavy, and dark album.
+But since then, you have musically gone more and more towards the 70s sound and style.
+Every album has gone a step further in that direction.
+Is this kind of music something you always wanted to do, but it wasn’t possible until now?

 Joey Tempest: I met David Coverdale a long, long time ago.
-I used to go and see Whitesnake with Bernie Marsden and Micky Moody and also “Slide It In” with Mel Galley as well.
+I used to go and see Whitesnake with Bernie Marsden and Micky Moody and “Slide It In” with Mel Galley.
 And then John Sykes came in.
 We used to go and see Whitesnake a lot when we were starting Europe.
 And he, David, inspired me so much.
 And Thin Lizzy.
-They taught me so many things about taking the audience and move and how to sing and phrasing.
-And no, I don’t want to be anybody else “Laughs”
+They taught me many things about taking the audience, moving, singing, and phrase.
+And no, I don’t want to be anybody else.
+“Laughs.”

 Joey Tempest: Oh, okay.
 Yeah.
-That’s probably from me watching so many Whitesnake shows “Laughing”.
+That’s probably from me watching so many Whitesnake shows “Laughing.”
 It’s inside of me.
-In Italy once, we were invited to play with David onstage in “Still of the Night”, me and John Norum.
-And I made some of my mic stand moves, and he was looking back, and I said, “I stole some of that from you [laughter],” I told him that and he thought it was so funny.
+In Italy once, we were invited to play with David on stage in “Still of the Night,” me and John Norum.
+And I made some of my mic stand moves, and he was looking back, and I said, “I stole some of that from you [laughter],” I told him that, and he thought it was so funny.
 Of course, when you grow up, when you’re between 15 and 25, your impressions that’s where you form your DNA.
-And those shows you go to are always inside, and you pick some ideas, and you use them yourself.
+And those shows you go to are always inside, and you pick some ideas and use them yourself.

-One thing what you have adopted from Whitesnake and Purple is the way how to use keyboards, I mean, it’s evident that you love the sound of Hammond?
+One thing that you have adopted from Whitesnake and Purple is the way how to use keyboards; I mean, it’s evident that you love the sound of Hammond?

 Joey Tempest: Yes.
 Well, keyboards.
-I mean, Mic is one of the best Hammond players in Sweden, in the world maybe.
-I mean, you see John Norum, he’s a writer as well, and he’s a player, and he’s very musical.
-I think his mother was a good piano player and he’s just natural.
-And we want to use that more, start a WAR OF KINGS really, because with WAR OF KINGS we panned the keyboard out on one side and the guitar on the other.
+I mean, Mic is one of the best Hammond players in Sweden, in the world, maybe.
+I mean, you see John Norum, he’s a writer as well, a player, and he’s very musical.
+I think his mother was a good piano player, and he’s just natural.
+And we want to use that more and start a WAR OF KINGS because, with WAR OF KINGS, we panned the keyboard out on one side and the guitar on the other.
 So, on the songs of WAR OF KINGS and other songs, you can hear the keyboard a bit more that way instead of if there is just a layering sound, you know?
-If you use the real instruments like Hammonds and mellotrons, you can pick them up in the mix.
-It’s when you use some of the ’80s keyboards; they have to be careful to the mix.
+If you use real instruments like Hammonds and mellotrons, you can pick them up in the mix.
+When you use some of the ’80s keyboards, you have to be careful of the mix.

 I’m not a big fan of the ’80s keyboard sound, but I love the ’70s stuff.